-Our Collin County expunction lawyers are ready to be your advocate and fight for your right to have your criminal records expunged.
+Our Collin County expungement lawyers are ready to be your advocate and fight for your right to have your criminal records expunged.
 You will not be alone during this complicated legal process.
 We will remain by your side until the end.

 Call Rosenthal Kalabus & Therrian at (972) 369-0577 today for your free and confidential consultation.